 4. Team composition: to be eligible for final ranking in the BC Relay Championship, teams must be comprised exclusively of skaters from within a Region.
 See the "ST Regional FUNale Format" below for the breakdown of Regions.
 All remaining skaters will combine to form exhibition teams.
 Coaches will be asked to identify these skaters at the Coach's Meeting.
-These skaters will then be seeded onto exhibition teams using a serpentine-style seeding based on 400m seed time (prior to the competition, skated on the 100m track).
-Exhibition teams will not be eligible for final placing in the BC Relay Championship.

-- 5. Distance: the L2T teams will compete in a 2000m relay (skated on the 100m track).
+- These skaters will then be seeded onto exhibition teams at the discretion of the sport jury.
+Exhibition teams will not be eligible for final placing in the BC Relay Championship. - 5.
+Distance: the L2T teams will compete in a 2000m relay (skated on the 100m track).
 The T2T teams will compete in a 3000m relay (skated on the 100m track). - 6.
 Final results will be determined by time, skated in "finals".
 Teams will be assigned into finals based on "seeding score": the average of the 400m seed times (prior to the competition, skated on the 100m track) of the skaters on that team.
 The top four (4) teams will race in Final A, the next four (4) teams in Final B etc. The winner can come from any final.

-Racing Formats- Competitive for Life/Performance
+Racing Formats-Competitive for Life/Performance

-Advancing through the rounds of competition, towards the final, will occur as per the most recent SSC Competitions Bulletin.
+Advancement through the rounds of competition, towards the final, will occur as per the most recent SSC Competitions Bulletin.
 The 3000m points race (111.12m track) will be run using the same rules as the T2T 3000m points race (100m track), with the exception that the race will be 27 laps in duration as opposed to 30 (due to the difference in track size).